 - If you’re a sponsor church, encourage your church to remember your planter(s) on Pastor’s Appreciation Month.
 Maybe lead them to all sign a card for Planters in the area.
 Send it with a date night gift card to a planter family (I promise they need it desperately).

-- If you’re a sponsor church, send a staff member to one of the gatherings of your church plant in October, & take a moment to share about Pastor’s Appreciation Month & lead the plant to give a round of applause for their hard working planter then pass a card to the planter & his spouse.
+- If you’re a sponsor church, send a staff member to one of the gatherings of your church plant in October, and take a moment to share about Pastor’s Appreciation Month and lead the plant to give a round of applause for their hard working planter then pass a card to the planter and his spouse.
 This simple act will probably plant seeds in the congregation for the rest of the month or for next year.

-- If your church has a large staff, adopt a planter for prayer & encouragement during the month of October to extend the Appreciation that your church extends to you.
+- If your church has a large staff, adopt a planter for prayer and encouragement during the month of October to extend the Appreciation that your church extends to you.

 - Invite a Planter to share at your Wednesday night or Sunday night gathering during October & let your congregation appreciate them for the hard work they are doing.

 This is a starter list.
 Imagine taking a big risk to start something from scratch, working long hours, having a lot of difficult conversations, maybe working a second or third job, and seeing slow developing fruit for a few years.
 These guys need and deserve our thanks and appreciation.

 - Find and connect with Planters working all over Louisiana HERE.